Common Investment Banking Fit Interview Questions

-If you attend a top tier school, have at least a 3.5 G.P.A. and/or are one of the lucky few that managed to obtain a competitive summer internship after your freshman/sophomore year, you will more than likely make it to at least a 1st round interview.
+If you attend a top-tier school, have at least a 3.5 GPA and/or are one of the lucky few that managed to obtain a competitive summer internship after your freshman/sophomore year, you will more than likely make it to at least a 1st round interview.

-But the real question is how do people successfully go from getting an interview to the final offer?
+But the real question is: “How do people successfully go from getting an interview to the final offer?”

-1. Tell me what you like to do for fun when not working?
+Q. Tell me what you like to do for fun when not working?

 When answering this question, be careful.
 You don’t want to give off the vibe that you are a complete party animal, but you also don’t want to make it seem like you are the world’s most boring person.
 The key to answering this question is to provide answers that show you are outgoing and interesting, but not irresponsible.

-2. What extracurricular activities are you involved in as an undergraduate?
+Q. What extracurricular activities are you involved in as an undergraduate?

 When answering this question, be sure to focus answers on leadership activities.
 To say “I am member of so and so club” is great, but not as powerful as describing activities where you took initiative and served as a leader.
 And, it doesn’t matter what type of club.
 Banks want analysts who can run with projects and get things done without hand holding.
 Giving leadership vignettes provides that sense of confidence.

-3. If you could go on vacation anywhere, where would it be and why?
+Q. If you could go on vacation anywhere, where would it be and why?

 No right or wrong answer.
 Just be honest and passionate in your response.

 If you don’t follow your school’s team, be honest and direct.
 If you have no school spirit, subtly direct the conversation to something (non-finance related) that you are passionate about (e.g. “Football never actually resonated with me.
 I think it had to do with being terrible at it.
 I spend a lot of my off-time running and biking, it is a major passion of mine and I just completed the Ironman in San Francisco.”)

-5. Tell me more about your study abroad experience.
+Q. Tell me more about your study abroad experience.

 You want to show that your study abroad experience has helped you mature and has helped shape your global views since these days business is global.

-6. Describe your ideal work environment.
+Q. Describe your ideal work environment.

 Be cognizant of the position you are interviewing for.
 If it is investment banking, you want to make sure you balance your answer to mention both a passion for analysis and working in team environments.
 Most people want to work with team players.
 Remember the saying, “more hands lighten the load.”
 You can also mention other things like you want a “work hard, play hard” environment.
-If the position involves less working in groups and more technical analysis, modify your answer accordingly. ultimately, you want to strike a balance by being genuine and broadcasting that you understand what is expected of the position.
+If the position involves less work in groups and more technical analysis, modify your answer accordingly.
+Ultimately, you want to strike a balance by being genuine and broadcasting that you understand what is expected of the position.